-G ASRC General Administration Policies -- The ASRC General Administration Policies provide the framework needed at the Conference Level to perform the necessary administrative functions that are needed to conduct day-to-day business.
+a) ASRC Administration Policies -- The ASRC Administration Policies provide the framework needed at the Conference Level to perform the necessary administrative functions that are needed to conduct day-to-day business.

-These ASRC General Administration Policies include the duties and responsibilities of the:
+These ASRC Administration Policies include several of the duties and responsibilities of the:

-1. ASRC Chair
+(1) ASRC Chair

-2. ASRC Vice Chair
+(2) ASRC Vice Chair

-3. ASRC Secretary
+(3) ASRC Secretary

-4. ASRC Treasurer
+(4) ASRC Treasurer

-ASRC General Administration Policies explicitly exclude: (1) Local group business, personnel, and administration policies; (2) ASRC operational policies; and (3) ASRC Training requirements.
+ASRC Administration Policies explicitly exclude: (1) Local Group business, personnel, and administration policies; (2) ASRC operational policies; and (3) ASRC training requirements.

-G Group General Administration Policies -- Group General Administration Policies provide the framework needed to perform administrative functions that are related to ASRC General Administration needs, including the conference duties and responsibilities of the Group's Chair and the minimal group operational record keeping requirements.
-These General Administration Policies explicitly exclude all other internal local Group operational processes and all local Group business, personnel, and administration policies.
+b) Group Administration Policies -- Group Administration Policies provide the framework needed to perform administrative functions that are related to ASRC Administration needs, including the conference duties and responsibilities of the Group's Chairman and the minimal group operational record keeping requirements.
+These Administration Policies explicitly exclude all other internal, local Group operational processes and local Group business, personnel, and administration policies.

-G Membership General Administration Policies -- Membership General Administration Policies establish the framework of administration of the membership of the ASRC, at the individual level.
+c) Membership Administration Policies -- Membership Administration Policies outline the administrative expectations of the membership of the ASRC, at the individual level.